gdcc/rust-dataverse/examples/create-upload-publish/Readme.md

 This workflow example demonstrates how to use DVCLI to perform the following operations:

-* Create a new collection in Dataverse instance
+* Create a new collection in a Dataverse instance
 * Create a new dataset in the collection
 * Upload a file to the dataset
 * Publish the collection and dataset